 - Yale University (J.D.
 2014); University of Pittsburgh (B.S. in Economics and Political Science 2010)

-- District of Columbia, Pennsylvania, and U.S. Courts of Appeals for the Second and Seventh Circuits
+- District of Columbia, Pennsylvania, and U.S. Courts of Appeals for the Second, Seventh, and Tenth Circuits

 - Law Clerk to: Justice Samuel A. Alito Jr., U.S. Supreme Court (2017-2018) and Judge William H. Pryor Jr., U.S. Court of Appeals, Eleventh Circuit (2014-2015)